damianhakert/damianhakert.github.io/source/about/index.html.md

 1. What is the quality of the submitted code?
 1. Is it a complete replacement of the EE functionality?
 1. Does it meet the criteria of the [definition of done](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#definition-of-done)?
-1. Is it more relevant for organizations that have more than 100 users?
+1. Is it more relevant for organizations that have more than 100 potential users?
-1. Is the person or organizating submitting this using GitLab with more or less than 100 users?
+1. Is the person or organizating submitting this using GitLab with more or less than 100 potential users?
 1. Did the person or organization submitting this contribute to GitLab before?
 1. Is it something that many of our existing customers choose GitLab Enterprise Edition for?
 1. Is it relevant for running a large open source forge?